TNT-JEFFERSON/TERRENEITOR/💻 Obstacle Management/README.md

 Below you have a brief summary, pseudocode and strategies used in each indivual file and code:

+## Code for first round

+This code works for the first round, if you want to know what it is about check the file in the folder that's named "First round.ino", since the detailed comments will tell you what it is about.

+## Code for second round

+This code works for the second round, if you want to know what it is about check the file in the folder that's named "Second round.ino", since the detailed comments will tell you what it is about.

+## Below you'll see some _tests_ codes we did before:

 ## Code for the motors of the second prototype: